SykoticCataclysm/Exo-Tool-V3/README.md

 The Http spy isn't here to be used for cracking, it's there as a tool to be bypassed.
 Don't get yourself blacklisted from paid scripts with it.

-Any improvements are welcomed, dm me on discord.
+I'm fairly certain most of this could be done alot more efficiently, so any improvements are welcomed, dm me on discord.